Civilization: Future

 Cultural critic and author Derrick Jensen argues that modern civilization is directed towards the domination of the environment and humanity itself in an intrinsically harmful, unsustainable, and self-destructive fashion.
 Defending his definition both linguistically and historically, he defines civilization as "a culture... that both leads to and emerges from the growth of cities", with "cities" defined as "people living more or less permanently in one place in densities high enough to require the routine importation of food and other necessities of life".
 This need for civilizations to import ever more resources, he argues, stems from their over-exploitation and diminution of their own local resources.
 Therefore, civilizations inherently adopt imperialist and expansionist policies and, to maintain these, highly militarized, hierarchically structured, and coercion-based cultures and lifestyles.

 The Kardashev scale classifies civilizations based on their level of technological advancement, specifically measured by the amount of energy a civilization is able to harness.
 The scale is only hypothetical, but it puts energy consumption in a cosmic perspective.
 The Kardashev scale makes provisions for civilizations far more technologically advanced than any currently known to exist.

 Non-human civilizations

 The current scientific consensus is that human beings are the only animal species with the cognitive ability to create civilizations that has emerged on Earth.
 A recent thought experiment, the silurian hypothesis, however, considers whether it would "be possible to detect an industrial civilization in the geological record" given the paucity of geological information about eras before the quaternary.

 Astronomers speculate about the existence of communicating intelligent civilizations within and beyond the Milky Way galaxy, usually using variants of the Drake equation.
-They also conduct searches for such intelligences – such as for technological traces, called "technosignatures".
+They conduct searches for such intelligences – such as for technological traces, called "technosignatures".
 The proposed proto-scientific field "xenoarchaeology" is concerned with the study of artifact remains of non-human civilizations to reconstruct and interpret past lives of alien societies if such get discovered and confirmed scientifically.